Dropbox or DAM?

 “Maybe 2-3 internally, and we don’t work with any external partners”

-In addition to a base fee for storage, Dropbox charges for each user you add to the system.
-If you’re only expecting a small amount of people to access your files, a file sharing system initially seems like the more budget-friendly way to go.
+In addition to a base fee for the storage, Dropbox charges for each user you add to the system.
+If you’re only expecting a small number of people to access your files, a file-sharing system initially seems like the more budget-friendly way to go.
 But as you start adding more users, Dropbox quickly becomes more and more expensive.